ComScore

 • How to get there: Drive via I-87 N and/or Palisades Interstate Pkwy N; bus via the 704, 752, 706 or 708

 Take a quick trip up north to Woodstock (yes, that Woodstock), where just next to the downtown burg, you’ll find this gorgeous swimming hole.
-With tons of flat rocks to sunbathe or picnic on (as long as you’re careful of the slippery rocks), shady enclosures, a handful of pools to dive into and a few small waterfalls, this all-natural stream is hard to beat.
+With tons of flat rocks to sunbathe or picnic on (though take caution as they are slippery), shady enclosures, a handful of pools to dive into and a few small waterfalls, this all-natural stream is hard to beat.
 You’ll find Millstream just over the bridge crossing the Sawmill River, where there are plenty of access points and paths along the bank.

 swimming holes near nyc esopus creek in phoenicia ny